Completion of payment for registration indicates your acceptance of the Terms and Conditions.

 Press and Publicity

-WARNING - Please note that fly-posting is illegal and any costs incurred by Brighton Fringe due to fly-posting will be passed onto the participant.
+WARNING - Please note that fly-posting is illegal and any costs incurred by Brighton Fringe due to fly-posting will be passed onto the artist.

-Following discussions with Brighton & Hove City Council, all Brighton Fringe participants and venues will be permitted to flyer in the city centre, from 1 April 2023 until 4 June 2023, as long as your flyer contains a Brighton Fringe logo.
+Brighton Fringe artists and venues will be permitted to flyer in the city centre, from 1 April 2024 until 3 June 2024, as long as your flyer contains a Brighton Fringe logo.
 The logo, and more information about flyering, can be found here: https://www.brightonfringe.org/fringe-info/flyering/

 To see more information on flyering and to view the area your Brighton Fringe logo now permits you to flyer, visit Brighton and Hove City Council website.